Insurance Documentation That Actually Pays Out: What Adjusters Want to See

 The "high-loss" items (priority 1)

-These are statistically the most-claimed items in renters' and homeowners' insurance:
+These are the items that come up over and over in renters' and homeowners' claims:

 Photograph each:

-For items where the receipt is gone: a screenshot of the current model on Amazon Japan / Yodobashi / wherever, with the price visible, is acceptable to most insurers as a replacement-value reference.
+For items where the receipt is gone: a screenshot of the current model on Amazon / wherever, with the price visible, is acceptable to most insurers as a replacement-value reference.

 The "easy to forget" items (priority 2)